Alizeded/BERP/README.md

 cd BERP

 # create conda environment and install dependencies
-pdm config venv.backend conda # choose the backend as conda pdm sync -G cu126 -G toolbox -G logging -G integration # default cuda is 12.6, you can change it to your, e.g. -G cu121
+pdm config venv.backend conda # choose the backend as conda, current we support torch==2.7.0 pdm sync -G cu126 -G toolbox -G logging -G integration # default cuda is 12.6, you can change it to your, e.g. -G cu121
+# if you use the older cuda, use this to update pdm.lock
+pdm lock -G cu118 -G toolbox -G logging -G integration && pdm sync -G cu118 -G toolbox -G logging -G integration
 ```

 ## Data download and preprocessing